rerun-io/rerun/design/batching.md

 While range queries have some surprisingly tricky semantics (especially around the intersection of timeless and temporal data), operationally they behave pretty much like latest-at queries: grabbing the right index, binsearching for the right bucket, and starting iteration from there.

 However, the fact that we return row numbers instead of the actual data itself can have significant performance implications when it comes to range queries.
 For example, if you need to iterate through 100k values, you would need to run 100k `get` requests, which would require 100k binsearches in the component tables.
-This can be extremely costly and is a major reason why our sticky scenes quickly become unusable as the dataset grows.
+This can be extremely costly and is a major reason why our ranged query scenes quickly become unusable as the dataset grows.

 ### Garbage Collection